History of guerrilla warfare: Vendéan Counter-Revolution

+2nd Pazhassi War, India

+The Second Pazhassi War (1800-1805) was a conflict launched by Pazhassi Raja against Company rule in Wayanad and Malabar.
+Known for his expertise in guerrilla warfare, he strategically used the dense forests and hills to launch surprise attacks on the British.
+He was supported by the Kurichiya and Kuruma tribal warriors, skilled in archery and hunting, who played a crucial role in the rebellion.
+The conflict arose after the East India Company imposed heavy taxes through Raja’s uncle, Vira Varma, violating a prior agreement.
+In response, Pazhassi Raja mobilized his forces and waged a prolonged struggle against British rule.
+The rugged terrain, including a recently discovered cave in Cherambadi, Nilgiris, served as a strategic hideout during the war.
+Despite initial British setbacks, they launched a massive campaign to defeat Raja's forces.

+After years of fierce fighting, Pazhassi Raja was ultimately surrounded and killed on November 30, 1805, at Mavila Thodu near the Kerala-Karnataka border.
+His defiance against colonial rule made him one of the earliest freedom fighters in India’s history.
+The British, despite superior firepower, struggled against his guerrilla tactics, proving the effectiveness of indigenous resistance.
+Pazhassi Raja’s rebellion is remembered as a symbol of early resistance against foreign domination.
+He was honored with the title “Kerala Simham” (Lion of Kerala) for his bravery and leadership in battle.

-Australian Frontier Wars
+Australian frontier wars

 The Hawkesbury and Nepean Wars (1790–1816), the first of the Australian frontier wars, were a series of conflicts between the New South Wales Corps and the Indigenous Australians of the Hawkesbury river and Nepean river in Sydney, Australia.
 The local Darug people raided farms until Governor Lachlan Macquarie dispatched troops from the x46th Regiment of Foot in 1816.
 They were fought using mostly guerrilla-warfare tactics; however, several conventional battles also took place.
 Indigenous Australians led by Pemulwuy, a resistance leader, also conducted raids around Parramatta, a western suburb in Sydney, during the period between 1795 and 1802.
 These attacks led Governor Philip Gidley King to issue an order in 1801 which authorized settlers to shoot Indigenous Australians on sight in Parramatta, Georges River and Prospect areas.
 The wars resulted in the defeat of the Hawkesbury River and Nepean river Indigenous clans who were subsequently dispossessed of their lands.